Animal Behavior and Psychology Discussion Watch the discussion recording using the links below.

 The two organizations have chosen an intriguing and fun topic to bring our audiences together to discuss: Animal Behavior and Psychology.
 Whether it was pets walking across the screen during zoom meetings, news coverage animals taking over locked down cities, or our own observations when spending more time with our pets, during the pandemic, animals came into focus in a new ways.
 Join us to discuss animal social behavior, communication, human to animal interactions, behavioral health, and more.
 Ask about how animals are studied and how we can apply knowledge of animal behavior to the benefit of the animals we encounter.

-Animal Behavior & Psychology Find the recording using the links below.
+Animal Behavior & Psychology Find the recording below.